 The installation of Microsoft To-Do app is fairly smooth.
 You don’t need to manually move the application from DMG to Applications.
 The app writes itself to Applications automatically while installing.

 Once you open the To-Do Microsoft app from Launchpad or the Dock, you may be in for a surprise.
 The app already has some tasks that you haven’t yet created on the To-Do app.
-It is because you had already entered those tasks to your Outlook.com Tasks, Outlook Desktop Tasks, or the macOS Reminders app.
+It is because you had already entered those tasks into your Outlook.com Tasks, Outlook Desktop Tasks, or the macOS Reminders app.
 They are now visible on Microsoft To-Do app.

 The To-Do app from Microsoft automatically synchronizes information from your macOS Reminders, Outlook.com Tasks, and the Desktop Outlook Tasks as soon as it is installed.
 This helps you in using the app straight from the point it is installed on your macOS.
 You do not have to copy-paste or type previous entries from Reminders app or Outlook Desktop’s Tasks.